cjpjwa/simple-web-template/README.md

 ## CSS Breakpoints
-To support responsive design two navigation patterns are supported.
+For responsive design two navigation patterns are supported.

 - navigation with links in the header menue
 - navigation with hamburger menue.